 Adding a glossary terms

-- Need translation: If you select "No", translators would know that you would like to keep this term untranslated, e.g. your app / company name
+- Translate term: If you select No, translators will know that you want to keep this term untranslated (e.g. your app/company name)

-- Translate to all languages: Selecting "No" means you can select which language(s) you want the term to be translated while in other cases keeping it untranslated (e.g. translate it in French but keep it untranslated in Chinese)
+- Translate to all languages: If you select Yes, you can specify which language(s) you want the term to be translated into and which ones to not translate into (e.g. translate into French but keep untranslated in Chinese)

-- Case sensitive: Choosing "On" means that if you typed in "Apple" for the glossary term, "apple" will NOT be considered as the same glossary term
+- Case sensitive: Choosing On means that the glossary term "Apple" will not consider "apple" as the same word

-- Preview text context: This option allows you to preview where the glossary term appears in your original file to give you better reference when filling in the information for the glossary term.
-If the term appears more than once in the file, clicking the refresh button will show the term in other paragraphs
+- Preview text context: You can preview where the glossary term appears in your original file for a better reference when filling in the information for the glossary term.
+If the term appears more than once in the file, clicking the refresh button will show the term in other paragraphs.

 Method B: Upload the terms using a spreadsheet

-2. Structure your spreadsheet like the below sample
+2. Structure your spreadsheet in the following sample format:

 - Translate term: Yes